The Jolly Boys: 1970s

 In the 1970s, the Jolly Boys continued to perform in Port Antonio, but also took work elsewhere in Jamaica, most notably at the Round Hill Hotel in Montego Bay.
 However, in 1969 Allan Swymmer moved to St. Ann's Bay and formed a second, concurrent "Jolly Boys" group composed of musicians local to that area.
 This group mainly performed in the parish, but they recorded two albums (Roots of Reggae: Music From Jamaica [1977] and Jolly Boys at Club Caribbean [1979]) and several 45s.
 Although the St. Ann's-based Jolly Boys existed only during the 1970s, its seeming lack of relationship to the group led by Moses Deans created considerable confusion about whether the two groups were related.
 The two did co-exist, neither, it seems, to the detriment of the other.

 1980s and 1990s

 Because several of the Jolly Boys' original members had died by the end of the 1970s, the group foundered for a short period.
 However, around 1980 Swymmer moved back to Port Antonio and, together with Deans, reformed the Jolly Boys with Joseph "Powda" Bennett on the rumba box.

+During the 1983 filming of the film Zombie Island Massacre, The Jolly Boys were filmed performing the song Sarah.
+They can be seen performing in orange shirts with "The Jolly Boys" written across the front.
+While they were not credited, both the song and the band appear.

 The group found quick work at all the major hotels and was in great demand locally.
 When singer-songwriter and producer Jules Shear saw the band during a visit to the Trident Hotel in 1989, he decided to produce an album of the group's music.
 This was the first of four albums the group released between 1989 and 1997.
 (Many of these albums have been subsequently reissued.)
 These recordings led to several world tours, an appearance in the film The Mighty Quinn with Denzel Washington, and a level of international recognition few mento groups ever experience.